-The Idaho Governor’s Office of Energy and Mineral Resources supports improvements in industrial energy efficiency to help Idaho industries gain a competitive advantage.
-The Office serves as a clearinghouse for information from the federal and state governments, as well as other organizations.
+The Idaho Governor’s Office of Energy and Mineral Resources (OEMR) supports improvements in industrial energy efficiency to help Idaho industries gain a competitive advantage.
+OEMR promotes energy efficiency in industrial buildings through private-public partnerships created at the community level.

-The Office also administers the Idaho Awards for Leadership in Energy Efficiency Program, which annually recognizes the industrial companies that are exceptional leaders in implementing energy efficiency at their Idaho facilities.
+- The Idaho Awards for Leadership in Energy Efficiency program, annually recognizes the industrial companies that are exceptional leaders in implementing energy efficiency at their Idaho facilities.

 Combined heat and power (CHP) is the technological opportunity in which a single fuel source is used to simultaneously produce useful heat and electricity.
 The fuel sources vary by site, and may include natural gas, biomass, biogas, coal, waste heat, or oil.
-CHP provides a much greater overall efficiency than if heat and power were produced separately, with fuel efficiency rates typically exceeding 75%, as opposed to the 33% efficiency average of other large centralized power plants.
+CHP provides a much greater overall efficiency than if heat and power were produced separately, with fuel efficiency rates typically between 65-75%, as opposed to approximately 50% efficiency average when heat and electricity is produced separately.

-District energy is CHP, central heating, and/or central cooling applied to an entire university, office park, medical campus, mixed use sustainable development, or downtown.
-Waste Heat recovery is capturing waste heat that an industrial site or combustion process is already emitting, and using it to provide useful thermal energy elsewhere in the facility or turning it into clean electricity or mechanical power.
+Waste Heat recovery is capturing waste heat that an industrial site or combustion process is already emitting and using it to provide useful thermal energy elsewhere in the facility or turning it into clean electricity or mechanical power.
 Waste heat recovery for power generation is also known as bottoming cycle CHP or waste-heat-to power.